It's Over Now (Deborah Cox song)

 "It's Over Now" is a song by Canadian singer Deborah Cox.
-It was written by Keir "KayGee" Gist, Taura Stinson, Alonzo Jackson, and DeMone Griffin for her second studio album One Wish (1998), while production was overseen by KayGee and Jackson.
-Released as the album's second following the major success of "Nobody's Supposed to Be Here", it became a moderate commercial success on the charts, peaking at number 20 on Billboard's US Hot R&B/Hip-Hop Songs, while becoming her third consecutive and fourth overall number one hit on the Dance Club Songs.
+It was written by Keir "KayGee" Gist, Taura Stinson, Alonzo Jackson, and DeMone Griffin for Cox's second studio album, One Wish (1998), while production was overseen by KayGee and Jackson.
+Released as the album's second following the success of "Nobody's Supposed to Be Here", it peaking at number 20 on the US Billboard Hot R&B Singles & Tracks chart while becoming her third consecutive number-one hit on the Billboard Dance Club Play chart.

-The song has been sampled several times, including "It's Over Now" by Big Ang featuring Siobhan in 2003 & 2005 (UK # 29), "Watchin'" by Freemasons featuring Amanda Wilson in 2006 (UK #19) and "Lies" by Burns in 2012 (UK #32).